rhit-csse490-netsec/netsec-public/syllabus.md

 <!-- TODO: Add an image of the textbook here! -->

-However, there must be a resource that shines away from the competition; in this case, it is "Internet Security: A Hands-on Approach" by Wengliang Du.
+However, there must be a resource that shines away from the competition; in this case, it is "Internet Security: A Hands-on Approach" by Wenliang Du.
 This is a great textbook that covers most of what we will go through in this class in a way that covers both theory and practice, so I recommend that you purchase a copy of this book and keep it with you for later-on reference in your career.

-> [Du, Wengliang, "Internet Security: A Hands-on Approach", 2nd Edition, 2019](https://www.amazon.com/gp/product/1733003916?ref=ppx_pt2_dt_b_prod_image)
+> [Du, Wenliang, "Internet Security: A Hands-on Approach", 2nd Edition, 2019](https://www.amazon.com/gp/product/1733003916?ref=ppx_pt2_dt_b_prod_image)